Here you’ll find some of the questions people ask about urethane no-crush or zero crush rollers and wheels.

 Think of “no crush” or “zero crush” as meaning the roller or wheel won’t crush or damage whatever is passing over or under it on a conveyor line.
 You can find no-crush wheels in industrial applications such as:

 - Textile manufacturing

 - Material handling

 - Any type of application where a flexible or cushion action would benefit

 Why do no-crush wheels have holes or spaces in them?

-The spaces are what give the no-crush wheel its flexibility.
+The spaces are what give the no-crush roller or wheel its flexibility.
 However, it’s the geometry of the vanes — the urethane that separates the spaces — that is really important!

-The shape of the vane, its length, angle and thickness, the size of the space between each one, and the number of them per wheel are what give zero crush wheels the ability to:
+The shape of the vane, its length, angle and thickness, the size of the space between each one, and the number of them per wheel are what give no-crush rollers and wheels the ability to:

 - Flex and move product along without damaging it

 - Deliver consistency with regard to pressure applied